ds5110/git-intro/conda.md

 #### Why conda-forge and miniforge?

 * There's been a growing division between Anaconda (proprietary) and conda-forge (open source).
-The minimal installer for Anaconda is miniconda; it's open counterpart is miniforge.
+The minimal installer for Anaconda is miniconda; it's open source counterpart is miniforge.
-* They all use conda, which is an environment and package manager.
+  They all use conda, which is open source.
 * Conda gets sofware from [channels](https://docs.conda.io/projects/conda/en/stable/user-guide/concepts/channels.html).
   Anaconda and conda-forge use different channels.
   Anaconda's channel is missing some important scientific computing software.